parrt/msds501/labs/git.md

 This repository is a mechanism to learn git/github.
 ```

-The file exists now, but git does not know anything about it:
+The file exists now, but git does not pay attention to it (unless we tell it to):

 ```bash
 $ nano README.md